baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 norm(p_true - p_opt_gn) / norm(p_true)
 ```

 Gauss-Newton algorithms are often more efficient at sum-of-squares minimization than the more generic BFGS optimizer.
+This form of Gauss-Newton optimization of prediction errors is also available through [ControlSystemIdentification.jl](https://baggepinnen.github.io/ControlSystemIdentification.jl/dev/nonlinear/#Identification-of-nonlinear-models), which uses this package undernath the hood.

 ### Identifiability
 There is no guarantee that we will recover the true parameters for this system, especially not if the input excitation is poor, but we will generally find parameters that results in a good predictor for the system (this is after all what we're optimizing for).
-A tool like [StructuralIdentifiability.jl](https://github.com/SciML/StructuralIdentifiability.jl) may be used to determine the identifiability of parameters and states, something that for this system could look like
+A tool like [StructuralIdentifiability.jl](https://github.com/SciML/StructuralIdentifiability.jl) may be used to determine the identifiability of parameters and state variables, something that for this system could look like
 ```julia
 using StructuralIdentifiability